How do you afford to travel all the time?

 Why don’t you share locations on Instagram?

 In order to avoid overcrowding and misuse of natural spaces, I don’t share specific locations on Instagram.
 Geotagging can lead to the destruction of many beautiful locations.
 I recommend doing your own research and finding locations to travel to and hikes to do on your own—as I do.
-When someone takes the time to research, it is more likely that they learn details about a particular area, encounter the Leave No Trace Principles and are less likely to harm the land.
+When someone takes the time to research, it is more likely that they learn details about a particular area, encounter the Leave No Trace Principles, and are less likely to harm the land.
+I choose to share locations, along with education on LNT, on my blog.

 How did you go full-time freelance?